BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.0 (14), March 31, 2021

 * The Scan function now has a "Paste" button at the bottom.
 This allows a ur:crypto-seed or ur:crypto-request on the clipboard to be entered as if the same UR was scanned in a QR code. (#46)
 * In the Derive and Export Key parameters area there is a new "Allows further derivation" toggle.
-When this is turned off, the derived key will not have a chain code, and therefore cannot be used to derived further keys.
+When this is turned off, the derived key will not have a chain code, and therefore cannot be used to derive further keys.
 * Now supports the is-derivable flag for key requests and responses.
 See: https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md#cddl-for-request
 * To facilitate testing, a set of requests for non-derivable keys have been added to "https://github.com/BlockchainCommons/GordianGuardian-iOS/tree/master/Testing/Derivation Requests.pdf"